dmoore5050/ruby_cal/README.md

 * print single month or full year calendars
 * output should be functionally and aesthetically identical to cal
 * should work for any month or year from 1800-3000
-* design should be test driven
+* development process should be test driven

 ##Features: